 As a child, I wasn’t a huge fan of tuna salad sandwiches.
-But thankfully my tastes have changed as an adult!
+But, thankfully, my tastes have changed as an adult!
 This classic tuna salad is just what you’d expect for a quick and easy lunch.
-With canned tuna, mayonnaise, a pinch of Dijon mustard, sweet pickle relish, and a few other ingredients it’s super flavorful and creamy.
+With canned tuna, mayonnaise, sweet pickle relish, and a few other ingredients, it’s super flavorful and creamy.

 What You’ll Need